understanding-the-connected-home/book/privacy.md

 # Privacy

-## WRITTEN?
+## WRITTEN: P
 ## PROOFED?

-We advocate the privacy must be a core value to be considered throughout the design, manufacture, usage and end of a connected product or service.
+_We consider privacy a core value to be considered throughout the design, manufacture, usage and end of a connected product or service._

 Our home needs to be a safe space: *What happens at home needs to stay at home.* Data driven services put this safe space in serious danger, so we must build safeguards.